-Most often, controlling air quality is focused on outdoor air as opposed to indoor environments such the home.
+Most often, controlling air quality is focused on outdoor air as opposed to indoor environments such as the home.
 In fact, both need addressing.
 We spend a large proportion of our day indoors and this increases the exposure to allergens within the home, which translates to a dominant cause of respiratory allergic diseases.

 Close to 15% of Singapore’s adult population is affected by asthma and nearly 40% troubled by allergic rhinitis1.
-The house dust mite has also been found to be a primary cause of respiratory allergies in Singapore, and limiting the amount of such allergens in the home could be a step to reducing the occurrence of allergic reactions.
+The house dust mite has also been found to be a primary cause of respiratory allergies in Singapore, and limiting the number of such allergens in the home could be a step to reducing the occurrence of allergic reactions.

 What you need to know about allergies